img

 Tucker was shot after trying to enter Mar-a-Lago with a shogtun.

-Martin was shot and killed by law enforcement on Sunday morning after trying to enter President Donald Trump's resort with a shotgun and a gas can.
+Martin was shot and killed by law enforcement on Sunday morning after trying to enter President Donald Trump's resort with a shotgun and a gas can at 1:30 am via the north gate.
 He was shot after failing to drop the gun when he entered the inner perimeter of the property.
 A box for the firearm was found in his vehicle after the shooting, according to Secret Service spokesman Anthony Guglielmi.

 "In the middle of the night while most Americans were asleep, the United States Secret Service acted quickly and decisively to neutralize a crazy person, armed with a gun and a gas canister, who intruded President Trump’s home," White House Press Secretary Karoline Leavitt said.
 "Federal law enforcement are working 24/7 to keep our country safe and protect all Americans.
 It’s shameful and reckless that Democrats have chosen to shut down their Department."